 - For pears, combine apple, sugar, cardamom, and ginger in a saucepan; bring to a boil over high heat then reduce to a simmer over medium.
 Add pears, bring back to a simmer then reduce to a low simmer and cook, turning occasionally to ensure even poaching, until a toothpick inserted in the thickest part is met with light resistance, this can take anywhere from 20–40 minutes depending on type and size of pears, size of saucepan and heat.
 Some pears may be done before others—remove and transfer them to a bowl as they are finished cooking.

 - Remove saucepan from heat; gently remove pears to a bowl.
 Bring poaching liquid to a boil over high heat then reduce to medium-high and cook, stirring occasionally, until mixture is a deep amber color, reaches 230ºF, and measures ¾ cup, 15–25 minutes.
-Remove from heat and let cool completely.
+Remove from heat and let cool completely (save for drizzling over slices before serving).

 Assemble